zmardil/mobile-marketplace/README.md

 ## Group A

-An "App Developement" Assignment by Group A, University of Jaffna.
+An "App Development" Assignment by Group A, University of Jaffna.

 ### Members